-Explainer-How concerned should we be about monkeypox?
+EXPLAINER-How concerned should we be about monkeypox?

 Rasmussen said a number of factors including increased global travel as well as climate change have accelerated the emergence and spread of viruses.
 The world is also more on alert to new outbreaks of any kind in the wake of the COVID pandemic, she said.

-(Reporting by Michael Erman, Additional reporting by Jennifer Rigby and Natalie Grover in London; Editing by Michele Gershberg and Bill Berkrot)
+(Reporting by Michael Erman Additional reporting by Jennifer Rigby and Natalie Grover in London Editing by Michele Gershberg, Bill Berkrot and Frances Kerry)